cpfaff/rbefdata_paper/paper/rbefdata.md

 * Caption:
-          The code box shows how to use the `bef.options()` command that is used to set and query the options of the `rbefdata` package.
+        The code box shows how to use the `bef.options()` command.
+It is used to set and query the options of the `rbefdata` package.
 The options determine the behavior of the package.
 All options can ben shown at once to get an overview as well as one can pick a single options to display the value it is set to.
 The options can be set using the names of their fields like shown here for example the "user_credentials" and the "url".

 ### Discover Data

-The `rbefdata` package supports exploiting a `tematres` vocabulary server via the `rtematres` package (cran link).
-We can find terms and relations as well as we can display their descriptions which can be used to improve the exploration of datasets.
-For example looking for datasets that deal with the fresh weight of plant organs we are searching for the keywords "plant organ" and "fresh weight".
-We can show the definition of the term "plant organ" first if we like.
-We then ask the `BEFdata` platform for datasets that are tagged with that terms and we get back a few datasets (see box xxx).
-In a further step we use the vocabulary on the `tematres` server to narrow down "plant organs" and we get back keywords like "leaf", "root", "twig".
-We use these narrower keywords to query the `BEFdata` server again for datasets associated with them and get back all datasets associated with the narrower terms.
+The `rbefdata` package supports exploiting vocabularies stored on `tematres` vocabulary servers.
+We can search terms and display their descriptions as well as we can ask for their relations.
+As the `BEFdata` platform offers a keyword based search for datasets we can use the vocabulary integration to improve the search along the relations provided.
+For example looking for datasets that deal with the fresh weight of plant organs we are searching for the keywords "plant organ".
+We query the `BEFdata` platform for datasets that are tagged with that terms and we get back a few datasets (see box xxx).
+In a further step we use the vocabulary on the `tematres` server to narrow down "plant organs" and we get back keywords like "leaf", "root" and "twig" (see box xxx).
+These narrower keywords are used to query the `BEFdata` server again and it returns all datasets tagged with the narrower plant organ terms.
 This method can be used the other way around as well to restrict the datasets we get back to higher order terms with `bef.tematres.api(task = "fetchUp", "plant organ")` (see box xxx).

 ```r
 # define the term plant organ